About Us

 About the Banner

-Historical figures shown in the banner above are (L-R): Rev. Jesse Knight, early pioneer and settler in Venice/Nokomis area; Frank Higel, former Union naval officer who developed a citrus farm in the area now known as the northern part of Venice; Bertha Honoré Palmer, wealthy Chicago heiress and business woman who invested in land, now Sarasota County, for cattle ranching; Dr. Fred Albee, renowned orthopedic surgeon and area landowner who sold land to the developers of the City of Venice; John Nolen, noted city planner who designed the plan for building the City of Venice.
+Reverend Jesse Knight, early pioneer and settler in Venice/Nokomis area; Frank Higel, former Union naval officer who developed a citrus farm in the area now known as the northern part of Venice; Bertha Honoré Palmer, wealthy Chicago heiress and business woman who invested in land, now Sarasota County, for cattle ranching; Dr. Fred Albee, renowned orthopedic surgeon and area landowner who sold land to the developers of the City of Venice; and John Nolen, noted city planner who designed the plan for building the City of Venice.